airctic/mantisshrimp_streamlit/Info.md

 [//]: # (Write introduction about the app here)
 - Developed Using Pytorch and Mantisshrimp on Pets Dataset.
 - This shows a simple demo of the app.
-- To run click on Run app in sidebar.
+- To run the app, select Run app from the combo box on the sidebar. (on the left)